nilx/cclambda/README.txt

 When cclambda is compiled with `gcc -On` with n > 0, ./cclambda - "(A0
 + A1 + A2) / 3" fails by segmentation fault on tcc_delete().
 This
-complex bug has not been investigated yet.
+complex bug has not been investigated yet, and it may happen with other compilation settings.
 Meanwhile, we recommend to compile cclambda without optimization.
-Toy can still use compiler optimizations for the loop via CFLAGS at run time.
+You can still use compiler optimizations for the loop via CFLAGS at run time.

 # TODO